6 Open Secrets Of Aluminum Bike Frames

 Aluminum oxide transforms into an aluminum-like color, not orange or red like iron oxide.
 And it’s splotchy, it doesn’t flake or crumble.
 Aluminum is also more brittle than steel and so a dent would cause more of a compromise—like a crack—on an aluminum frame than on one made of steel.

-Flexed, dented and cracked aluminum frames
+Flexed, dented, and cracked aluminum frames

 For example, you could be descending a steep road and hit a nasty pothole and keep on riding without noticing any damage to the wheels or frame even though they flexed and reformed while absorbing those impacts.
 You might get a pinch-flat, but the wheel would hold true.
 This is the tensile yield coming into action.
 The wheels did flex and bend on a small level but not to the point where they permanently deform.
 It’s sort of like the elasticity of a rubber band.
 The rubber band will stretch to a point.

-Remember riding bmx as a kid and someone getting a taco rim?
-Most times you would replace some spokes to pull the wheel back to its true shape.
+Remember riding BMX as a kid and someone getting a taco rim?
+Most times, you would replace some spokes to pull the wheel back to its true shape.
 Bike frames undergo a similar but different deformation.

-How much your bike frame flexes and where its breaking point is depends on the bikes tubular wall thickness, the quality of the weld, the weight of the rider, and let’s not forget the terrain.
+How much your bike frame flexes and where its breaking point is depends on the bike’s tubular wall thickness, the quality of the weld, the weight of the rider, and, let’s not forget the terrain.

-It is possible to weld a cracked or broken aluminum frame and to but it back into shape, but this is usually a very complicated and expensive process, which results in a weaker bike frame than the one you had in the first place.
-Reputable manufacturers offer lifetime guarantee on their bike frames, which means that you’re best off checking with them if they can replace the entire frame for you.
+It is possible to weld a cracked or broken aluminum frame and put it back into shape, but this is usually a very complicated and expensive process, which results in a weaker bike frame than the one you had in the first place.
+Reputable manufacturers offer a lifetime guarantee on their bike frames, which means that you’re best off checking with them if they can replace the entire frame for you.

 Dented aluminum bike frame: can I ride it, can I fix it?

 Whether you can ride a bike with a dented frame, inspect the size and the location of the dent.
-If you have a golf ball-sized dent in the frame, it might prove faulty and mostly likely fail.
-If the dent isn’t too noticeable, like a pea-sized dent, and not residing in a key stress point, such as the top or down tube, just keep an eye on it and take it easy.
+If you have a golf ball-sized dent in the frame, it might prove faulty and most likely fail.
+If the dent isn’t too noticeable, like a pea-sized dent, and not residing in a key stress point, such as the top or down tube, keep an eye on it and take it easy.

-Inspect the dent, measure its length, compare it to pictures posted online of other dented aluminum frames.
+Inspect the dent, measure its length, and compare it to pictures posted online of other dented aluminum frames.
 Remember, aluminum is not as malleable as steel.
 So dents and kinks are public enemy number one.
-And obvious signs of compromise are cracking and more bending of the tube.
+Obvious signs of compromise are cracking and more bending of the tube.

-At the end of the day keep an eye on it.
+At the end of the day, keep an eye on it.
 If symptoms worsen consult your LBS (local bike shop) or start searching for a new or used frame.
 They are a dime-a-dozen.
 Remember, aluminum is the most abundant metal in the world.

 How much weight can an aluminum bike frame hold